 Fort Yates is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Fort Yates are very well educated compared to the average community in the nation: 34.48% of adults in Fort Yates have a bachelor's degree or even advanced degree.
+The education level of Fort Yates citizens is very high relative to the national average among all cities (21.84%): 34.48% of adults in Fort Yates have a bachelor's degree or even advanced degree.

 The per capita income in Fort Yates in 2022 was $29,733, which is low income relative to North Dakota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,932 for a family of four.
 However, Fort Yates contains both very wealthy and poor people as well.